OnlyJ22/StudyToWGU/CS 303/Ch7.md

 * `DROP`: Remove tables and their data completely
 * DDL defines structure — not data values themselves

-Here's the **fully corrected version** of the lesson with the **proper main header** and all subsequent sections formatted as clean subsections under it:

----

 ### 🧠 Section 5: SQL DML Commands — SELECT, INSERT, UPDATE & DELETE

 #### ✅ What is DML?